Skip to content

 Minimal Remaining systems Standard operation

-assessment = client.risk_classifier.assess(
+assessment = client.compliance.classify(

 category="employment",

-intended_purpose="Resume screening for job applications",
+purpose="Resume screening for job applications",

 safety_critical=False,